thebrokenblow/Bootstrap5_Project_Travel1/README.md

     Use `git` and the Bootstrap5 Travel to create a new project

     ```sh
-    # create a new MyCompany site using this starter
+    # create a new Travel site using this starter
     git clone thebrokenblow/Bootstrap5_Project_Travel1
     ```